coryhouse/switchboard-with-vite-demo/README.md

 ## Roadmap

+- Use URL to configure msw scenarios instead of state
+- Group devtools settings under a single encoded object, and encode via an efficient library like
 - Create monorepo to separate the library from the demo app
 - Show integration with react-query
 - Support page-specific settings